aparkgh/aparkgh/README.md

 ### 🌱 I'm Currently Learning:
 - Dvorak keyboard layout
+- Scherzo No. 2 in B Flat Minor, Op.
+31
+- Ballade No. 1 in G Minor, Op.
+23
 - Polonaise in A-flat Major, Op.
 53
-- Ballade No. 1 in G Minor, Op.
-23

 ### 🌟 Fun Fact:
 I have a cool setup :P